Shellywell123/RPCS3_Skate3_Custom_Parks_Swapper/README.md

 #  RPCS3_Skate3_Custom_Parks_Swapper
 (!THIS IS STILL IN DEVELOPMENT, IF YOU ARE GOING TO USE THIS PROGRAM, BACKUP ALL YOUR CUSTOM SKATEPARK FILES FIRST TO A SEPERATE FOLDER ON YOU PC!)\
 \
-This program manages the custom skatepark files ('SPARK_SKATER') for skate 3 in the RPCS3 emulator, I wrote this as I have many custom park files I enjoy swapping between and got tired of manually copying and pasting between directories on my PC.\
+This program manages the custom skatepark files (`SPARK_SKATER`) for skate 3 in the RPCS3 emulator, I wrote this as I have many custom park files I enjoy swapping between and got tired of manually copying and pasting between directories on my PC.\

 ### Background
 If like me you have recently moved from gaming on your PS3 console to to a PC and are now using RPCS3 to continue playing the best game in the world (Skate 3).
 You are likely to have multiple custom skatepark files, ones which you have made on your old PS3 console and ones which you have since made on your PC.